Derivator Six-Functor-Formalisms -- Construction II: Preliminaries for the construction of the derivator six-functor-formalism (multi-case)

 is {\em weakly} admissible. \end{PAR}

-\begin{PAR} Let $ \mathcal{S}$ now be a usual category with compactifications turned into an opmulticategory in the usual way.
+\begin{PAR} Let $\mathcal{S}$ be a category equipped with the symmetric opmulticategory structure \ref{PAROPMULTCAT}.
 Let $M$ be a locally finite multidiagram and let $X: \tw M \rightarrow \mathcal{S}$ be a functor of opmulticategories.
-Then it can be compactified as well yielding a point-wise dense embedding
+Because of the particular opmulticategory structure on $\mathcal{S}$, cf.\@ \ref{PARCIRC}, $X$ can be compactified yielding a point-wise dense embedding